Ged Dunn: Playing career

-1978/79 - Rugby League Championship Winner

-Hull Kingston Rovers Heritage No: 749

 Born in Redcar, he was educated at Sir William Turners Grammar School and Ponteland College.

 Dunn was signed by Hull Kingston Rovers from Redcar RUFC in 1971.
 He made his debut for Hull Kingston Rovers in 1971 playing centre, but was moved to the wing to utilise his pace.
 A prolific try scorer he gained county honours, and broke Hull Kingston Rovers tries in a season record in 1974 with 42.
 He was the joint record holder for tries in one match for Hull KR scoring six in 1974, and was top of rugby league try scorers in 1974–75.

 Dunn won caps for England while at Hull Kingston Rovers in 1975 against Wales, in the 1975 Rugby League World Cup against Australia, France, New Zealand, Australia, and Australia, in 1975 against Papua New Guinea, and in 1977 against France.